PHeonix25/PHeonix25.github.io/_posts/2017-05-20-Making-fgitvis.md

  *                                                                         *
  ***************************************************************************
  ```
-**A Git repo visualiser, written in F#.**
+[**A Git repository visualiser, written in F#**][fgitvis]

 # Everything has a back-story

 At work, I've been talking with my colleague [Devon][dburriss] about life, F#, being an expat in the Netherlands, Git, GitHub, and improving ourselves (and our colleagues).
 By now I'm sure that's all the story you need, but...

-We thought it would be interesting to work on a F# type provider for Git repositories (not just ones hosted on GitHub), both so that you could dive through the history of a Git repository, but also to check out active contributors, commit patterns, anything really...
+We thought it would be interesting to work on a F# "type provider" for Git repositories (not just ones hosted on GitHub), both so that you could dive through the history of a Git repository, but also to check out active contributors, commit patterns, anything really...
 We thought it would be cool to basically create a local copy of the [Pulse page][pulse] of your repositories on GitHub.

 # What problem are we solving?